XintSong/RMSF-net/README.md

 #### Output
 Run the command line above, the program will generate PDB simulated map (sim_map.mrc) and data file (data.pth) and save to "./results" directory.

-The predicted RMSF will be normalized and mapped onto the bfactor column of the original PDB file, saved to  "./results" directory according to the mode.
+The predicted RMSF will be normalized and mapped onto the bfactor column of the original PDB file, saved to  "./results" directory according to the mode, e.g. "/results/pdb_plus_cryoem/rmsf_nor.pdb" for mode 3.

 You can visualize the RMSF output using the output pdb file at Chimera or Pymol.